Employment of Relatives or Household Members

 - PROCEDURES

-- Upon employment:
+- Before employment:

 - employees must disclose to their supervisor any known relationships that may cause a conflict of interest; and